The Elephant Sanctuary Hartbeespoort Dam

-The Elephant Sanctuary Hartbeespoort Dam is an elephant sanctuary providing a safe haven and “halfway house” for African elephants.
-It provides fully guided interactive elephant educational programs covering elephant habits, dynamics, behavior and anatomy.
+The Elephant Sanctuary Hartbeespoort Dam is an elephant sanctuary providing a safe haven and "halfway house" for African elephants.
+It provides fully guided interactive educational programs covering elephant habits, dynamics, behavior and anatomy.
 The main focus of the sanctuary is to educate visitors about all aspects of elephants and elephant husbandry, with the vision to release elephants into an environment where they can be more independent.
 Visitors have the opportunity to touch, feed, walk trunk-in-hand with experienced guides.

 The sanctuary is situated in indigenous bushveld in the Magaliesberg Mountains in the North West Province of South Africa, 45 km from Johannesburg, 35 km from Pretoria.
 It is open to the public seven days a week year-round.

 The Elephant Sanctuary Group

 The Elephant Sanctuary Group has three operations – at Hartbeespoort Dam near Pretoria, in Plettenberg Bay on the Garden Route, and in Hazyview near the Kruger Park.